Root Canal Therapy (Endodontic Treatment)

 The inside of the tooth consists of dental cells, blood vessels, tissue fibres and nerve fibres.
 These are located in the hollow space in the central part of your tooth, beneath the dentine and enamel.
 Treating infected tooth pulp can save the tooth before it is too late and extraction is required.

-- You experience spontaneous pain when che
+- You experience spontaneous pain when chewing or biting

 - Your teeth feel sensitive toward hot and cold foods and beverages